 B-10.4 Determination of Component Response Factors

-NOTE — Depending upon the data integration system used, it is often more desirable to convert the ppm values to weight % for response factor calculations and for reporting purposes.
+NOTE — Depending upon the data integration system used, it is often more desirable to convert the ppm values to weight percent for response factor calculations and for reporting purposes.

 B-10.4.1 Set up the chromatography data system for an area normalization-response factor calibration.